OmarEfat/OmarEfat.github.io/README.md

 **You can then customize the design and the layout of your generated website, but for our example, I will use a built-in theme**

 3. We can now clone the repository theme that we have found on step 1.
-Keep on mind that there are few themes that can be deployed as a GitHub pages, [click here](https://pages.github.com/themes/) to know more about supported themes.
+Keep on mind that few themes can be deployed as GitHub pages, [click here](https://pages.github.com/themes/) to know more about supported themes.
    - Clone the theme repository
-      - Copy the repository link from Github
+      - Copy the repository link from GitHub
       - Go to Visual Studio, select Clone from Git
       - Select the folder in your local device to save the cloned repository
    - Install the packages for the theme